Trentino-Alto Adige(South Tyrol)

 What is most popular in Trentino Alto Adige, apart from dumplings, is different kinds of gnocchi such as spätzli, small handmade gnocchi, which is often served with beef dishes or made with spinach and served with cream sauces.
 Very similar in name to the ‘strozzapreti’ in other regions, the cuisine in Trentino-Alto Adige also includes ‘strangolapreti’, a spinach and cheese flavored potato and flour gnocchi, which also literally translates to ‘priest stranglers’!

 I have been to Trentino-Alto Adige many times and love the food there, although I think of it as more of a winter food because much of it is quite filling and hearty.
 I’m looking forward to introducing you to some of the typical pasta and gnocchi recipes from this region.
-In the meantime, you can take a look at the South Tyrol recipe I made with tagliatelle di Schüttelbrot (a bread made from rye flour, fennel, caraway and fenugreek) and fresh chanterelle mushrooms and speck.
+In the meantime, you can take a look at the Trentino-Alto Adige recipes I made with tagliatelle di Schüttelbrot (a bread made from rye flour, fennel, caraway and fenugreek) and fresh chanterelle mushrooms and speck.
 Truly scrumptious, like much of the food from this region!